- We achieve outcomes through building therapeutic alliances

 - Clinical teams

-- Services provided by the Disability and Supported Pathways Team
+- Services provided by the Adapted Interventions Team

 Our work starts with the belief that every person can change and deserves help and the opportunity to do so.

-Forensic Intervention Services (FIS) works with offenders who have histories of violent and sexual offending.
+Forensic Intervention Services (FIS) works with offenders who have histories of violent, sexual, alcohol and other drug related offending.
 We call them service users.

 We provide service users with insights, skills and perspectives to help them: